pawurb/node-postgres-wiki/pg.md

 #### pg.defaults.poolSize

 Number of unique __Client__ objects to maintain in the pool.
 If this value is set to 0, pooling will be disabled and pg#connect will always return a new client.

+## Events

+### 'error' : _object_ error, _object_ client

+Emitted whenever a pooled client emits an error.
+An idle client will likely only emit an error when it loses connection to the PostgreSQL server instance, for example when your database crashes (oh no!).
+The pooled client which emitted the error is automatically removed from the pool and supplied to the callback.